Why do I have to pay for an evaluation? Can’t I just start taking classes?

 I failed a drug test at work and need to get a SAP evaluation.
 What is a SAP?

-A SAP is a professional who has taken specialized training and testing to gain the designation of Substance Abuse Professional (SAP).
-When a person has a DOT workplace violation, the only person who can perform the required evaluation is a SAP.
+A Substance Abuse Professional (SAP) is a professional who has taken specialized training and testing to gain the designation of SAP.

 If I have a work violation, do I have to go through a SAP?